Archives

 7. Almost Super by Marion Jensen.
 All of the Baileys receive their very own superpower on February 29th at 4:23 in the afternoon in the first leap year after their twelfth birthday.
 So now it’s time for Rafter Bailey, age thirteen, and his brother, Benny, age twelve to get their powers.
 It should be the best day of their young lives, but superpowers are unpredictable and Rafter and Benny are in for a big surprise.

-8. The Hero’s Guide to Being an Outlaw by Chritopher Healy.
+8. The Hero’s Guide to Being an Outlaw by Christopher Healy.
 The new League of Princes book, third in the series, does indeed have pirates, fearless female fighters, and grammar lessons, and all sorts of other hilarious shenanigans.
 Luxuriate in laughter.

 9. The Children of the King When war refugees Cecily and May find two mysterious boys hiding in the nearby ruins of Snow Castle, they beg Uncle Peregrine to tell them the history of the castle.
-And he does, even though “its story is as hard as winter” and “cruel” and “scary” and “long” and “unfit for childish ears.”
+And he does, even though its story is as “hard as winter and cruel and scary and long and unfit for childish ears.”

 10. Space Case by Stuart Gibbs.
 A classic murder mystery set on the moon and wrapped inside a bunch of details about life in space, space stations, and the possibilities of what might happen if and when humans begin to colonize the moon.